architect/arc.codes/public/primitives/macros.md

 }
 ```

-Macros recieve the parsed `.arc` file so custom pragmas and config can be defined.
+Macros receive the parsed `.arc` file so custom pragmas and config can be defined.
 The second argument is the current CloudFormation template.
-Macros allow devs to add any resources or modify existing ones extending Architect into the entire AWS ecosytem supported by CloudFormation.
+Macros allow devs to add any resources or modify existing ones extending Architect into the entire AWS ecosystem supported by CloudFormation.

 > **Note:** macros are a new feature and only JavaScript macros are supported at this time; however Python and Ruby are planned